10.01.24

 What are the advantages of hardware autofocus in microscopy?

 Hardware autofocus systems are extremely useful in life science microscopy.
 They can be used to increase throughput of imaging or ensure samples remain in focus for the duration of a long timelapse experiment.
+They use reflection of a laser signal from the sample to determine its position in space, and then automatically adjust the microscope focusing (Z) axis to bring the sample back into focus.
+This gives them three key advantages over camera-based autofocus solutions:

 1. They do not rely on contrast within the sample, meaning that fluorescent or unstained samples can be kept in focus more easily.